Toporin/Satochip-2FA/readme.md

 cryptos (https://github.com/primal100/pybitcointools)

 These modules should be copied into the project's root folder along with the main.py file.

+The project also requires the [ethereum-lists/chains](https://github.com/ethereum-lists/chains) repository for supporting EVM-based Chains.

 This can be done using the bash file 'make_packages'.

 ## Build the app